 The Board of Governors carries out its responsibility for review of the consolidated financial statements principally through its Audit Committee.
-The Audit Committee meets with Management and the External Auditor to discuss the results of audit examinations and financial reporting matters.
-The External Auditor has full access to the Audit Committee, with and without the presence of Management.
+With the exception of the President, all members of the Audit Committee are not employees of the University.
+The Audit Committee meets with management and the external auditors and internal auditors to discuss the results of audit examinations and financial reporting matters.
+The external and internal auditors have full access to the Audit Committee, with and without the presence of management.

-The consolidated financial statements for the year ended March 31, 2019 have been reported on by the Auditor General of Alberta, the auditor appointed under The Post-secondary Learning Act.
+These consolidated financial statements have been reported on by the Auditor General of Alberta, the auditor appointed under the Post-secondary Learning Act.
 The Independent Auditor's Report outlines the scope of the audit and provides the audit opinion on the fairness of presentation of the information in the consolidated financial statements.